-Anonymization: Reviewing is double-blind.
-No names or affiliations should appear on the title page or in the body of the paper, acknowledgments should be blinded, and papers should avoid revealing the authors' identities in the text.
-Any references to the authors' own work should be made in the third person as if it was work by someone else.
-Appendices and figures should also be blinded (e.g., do not leave logos or contact info on study materials, and remove de-anonymizing URLs from screenshots).
-Please ensure all author names, affiliations, locations, URLs, etc. have been removed; even minor mistakes may result in rejection without review.
-Contact the program chairs at email@example.com if you have any questions about how to anonymize your submission.
+Anonymous Submission: Reviewing is anonymous.
+No names or affiliations should appear on the title page or in the body of the paper, acknowledgments should be removed, and papers should avoid revealing the authors' identities in the text.
+Any references to the authors' own work should be made in the third person, as if it was work by someone else.
+Appendices and figures should also be de-identified (e.g., do not leave logos or contact info on study materials, and remove identifying URLs from screenshots).
+Please ensure all author names, affiliations, URLs, etc. have been removed; even minor mistakes may result in rejection without review.
+Contact the program chairs at firstname.lastname@example.org if you have any questions.

-Overlap with Previous Papers: Submitted papers must not significantly overlap with papers that have been published or that are simultaneously submitted to a peer-reviewed, archival venue or publication.
+Overlap with Previous Papers: USENIX policy prohibits simultaneous submission of the same work to multiple venues, submission of previously published work, and plagiarism.
+SOUPS further prohibits the submission of substantially similar work to multiple venues.
+On the recommendation of a program chair, USENIX may take action against authors who have committed these practices.
 Any overlap between your submitted paper and other work either under submission, previously published, or submitted elsewhere before the SOUPS notification deadline must be documented in an explanatory note sent to the chairs.
+If a subsequent overlapping submission is made during the review process, the chairs should be notified.
 State precisely how the two works differ in their goals, share experiments or data sources, and offer unique contributions.
 If the other work is under submission elsewhere, the program committee may ask to review that work to evaluate the overlap.
 Please note that program committees frequently share information about papers under review and reviewers usually work on multiple conferences simultaneously.
 Technical reports, e.g., arXiv reports, are exempt from this rule.
-If in doubt, please contact the program chairs at firstname.lastname@example.org for advice.
+If in doubt, please contact the program chairs at email@example.com for advice.

 Self-plagiarism includes verbatim or near-verbatim use of one's own published work without citing the original source, and is generally not acceptable.
 In some cases, it may be acceptable to include a brief portion of selected content from the introduction, background, related work, or methods of a closely related paper.
 In these cases, the original paper must be explicitly referenced and the overlap should be clear to the reader.
 The reused content must not be part of the main contributions of the paper and, where possible, rewriting the text is preferred.
 Papers with significant text reuse may be rejected because of too much overlap.
 If in doubt, please contact the program chairs at firstname.lastname@example.org for advice.

-Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors and program committee (PC) members.
+Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors and program committee (PC) members, including a brief explanation.
 It is the full responsibility of all authors of a paper to identify their potential conflict-of-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member when one or more of the following conditions holds: